xuankimtran/docs-1/pages/katalon-studio/docs/ws-verify-element-text.md

 ```

-We want to verify the **TransactionResult** object in XML format after sending the request.
-You can use the `verifyElementText` web service keyword as below:
+We want to verify the `TransactionResult` element in the SOAP response after sending the request.
+You can use the `WS.verifyElementText()` keyword as below:

 ```groovy
 import static com.kms.katalon.core.testcase.TestCaseFactory.findTestCase